sbatson5/imposter-syndrome-blog/content/posts/2019-04-16---What-Its-Like-To-Work-Remote.md

 I admittedly found some of these new coworkers standoffish at first or I felt like I couldn't possibly gel with them on a long project.
 It wasn't until we had a retreat or work trip and I got to meet everyone in person that I began to understand them as people.
 I had a lot of moments of "oh, he just has a really dry sense of humor" or "oh, she just likes getting her thoughts out first and isn't actually trying to dictate."
-I couldn't have picked up on these nuances through just slack alone and I started really looking forward to work trips for this reason.
+I couldn't have picked up on these nuances through just slack alone and I started looking forward to those work trips for just that reason.

 ## Yeah, it gets isolating